joshghent/blog/content/blog/carpal-tunnel/index.md

 ---
-title: My journey with carpel tunnel
+title: My journey with carpal tunnel
 description: What worked and what didn't.
 date: 2022-06-21
 ---